Orwatronic/mas_514/docs/src/web-controller.rst

         )

 #.
-After adding the new ROS message, the :code:`cakin_make` has to be executed from the from :code:`~/catkin_ws` folder.
+After adding the new ROS message, the :code:`catkin_make` has to be executed from the from :code:`~/catkin_ws` folder.
 This will build and register the new message.

 #.
 Add the new node for our Flask Web Controller by adding the line :code:`<node name="WebController" pkg="mas507" type="WebController.py" output="screen"/>` to the :code:`start.launch` file.